svaditya/svaditya.github.io/_posts/2017-05-16-bayesian-estimation-in-action.md

 observed data is an instance of the generative model.

 Let's say there is an underlying success rate parameter *θ* which is an unknown and defined as the probability of conversion.
-We are trying to ultimately find out the distribution of this success parameter.
-To begin with we assume that the *θ* is uniformly distributed as we do not know any prior information of *θ*.
+Each customer decides to conver or not convert at this rate.
+We are trying to ultimately find out the distribution of this success rate parameter.
+To begin with, we assume that *θ* is uniformly distributed as we do not know any prior information of *θ*.
 Often times this is called uninformative prior as a uniform distibution gives equal credibility to all values between 0 and 1.

 We randomly sample a value of *θ* from the uniform distribution and use this value as input to the generative model.
-The generative model outputs the total conversion (number of successes) given the success parameter and number of trials (100 in this case).
+The generative model outputs the total conversion (number of successes) given the success rate parameter and number of trials (100 in this case).
 The generative model can be a binomial distribution for example.
 We repeat this experience say 100000 times.

 Below is the code for this simulation.